Review Summary: Defeated Sanity further cement their position as one of the top brutal death bands today.

-Defeated Sanity have always been one of the more highly regarded “brutal death” bands, with good reason.
-In a subgenre populated by clones fixated on ripping each other off, these German death metallers have managed to consistently push out technical, heavy but also surprisingly varied and carefully layered releases.
-Granted, they’ve never been a band known for pushing boundaries, operating well within the relatively narrow brutal death spectrum.
-But the simple fact of the matter is they’ve earned a name for themselves by quite simply producing material of a greater quality than the majority of their peers, and “Passages Into Deformity”, their latest, is no exception.
+Defeated Sanity have always been one of the more highly regarded brutal death bands, with good reason.
+In a subgenre populated by clones fixated on ripping each other off, these German death metallers have consistently pushed out technical, heavy but also surprisingly varied and carefully composed releases.
+Granted, they’ve never been known to expand beyond the relatively narrow brutal death spectrum.
+However, the simple fact of the matter is they’ve earned a name for themselves by simply producing material of a greater quality than the majority of their peers, and Passages Into Deformity

 One of Defeated Sanity’s most distinctive traits has been the vocals.
 Although they’ve sifted through quite a few frontmen, it’s obvious that the band favours a vocalist on the more “animalistic” side of the spectrum.
-Newest frontman Konstantin Luring lacks the projection and range that a lot of modern death metal vocalists possess, but projection and range is not what they’re after.
+Newest frontman Konstantin Luring lacks the projection and range that a lot of modern death metal vocalists possess, but projection and range is clearly not what they’re after.
 Further reiterating the confidence these men have in their formula, they assimilate their newest vocalist as another subtle element of their sound, as opposed to a driving force.
 Luring’s performance isn’t overbearing, and suits the music to a tee.
 His lower-than-low growls and bizarre pig squeals add a curiously eerie and disturbing atmospheric quality.

 There are subtle nuances that may not be apparent at first, but they gradually trickle to the forefront after multiple listens.
 The album may sound a bit samey and a lot of tracks may blend together at first.
-This apparent homogeny upon first listen actually comes from considerable variation of all things, which in the case of this album can be very difficult to wrap your head around.
-Every track contains a precisely calculated diversity of riffs, tempo shifts, occasional solos and instrumental breaks, making it a remarkably challenging but rewarding listen.
+This apparent homogeneity upon first listen actually comes from considerable variation of all things, which in the case of this album can be very difficult to wrap your head around.
+Every track contains a precisely calculated array of riffs, tempo shifts, occasional solos and breaks, making it a remarkably challenging but rewarding listen.
 As the album surges along, it becomes apparent that the variation isn’t being created between easily distinguishable, formulaic songs, but an amalgamation of ever-changing sequences within each track.
-As such the album is impossible to absorb and appreciate in only 2 or 3 sittings.
+As such the album is impossible to absorb and appreciate in only two or three sittings.
 But unlike a lot of typically disjointed brutal death releases, the album can be dissected and listened to over and over again.